Seeking asylum in Cameroon – our background

-Refugee Welfare Association Cameroon (REWAC) is the result of concerted efforts led by legal minds including the Judge who adjudicated over the case of the young migrants from Burkina Faso, to end the systematic violations of the rights of vulnerable migrants and to promote, defend and enforce international humanitarian law.
-The trial (supra) was therefore the impetus behind the indigenous initiative to compliment efforts made by the UN Refugee Agency, the Cameroon government and other international development partners in addressing these challenges.
+Refugee Welfare Association Cameroon (REWAC) is the result of local legal minds, including the judge who adjudicated in this case, to end the systematic violation of the rights of refugees, asylum seekers and forcibly displaced persons.
+As a non-governmental organisation, REWAC compliments efforts made by the UN Refugee Agency, the Cameroon government, and other international development partners in addressing these challenges.

 Founded in Tiko and registered under Cameroon Law since March 2009, REWAC is a grassroots, indigenous non-governmental organisation (NGO) promoting, defending and enforcing international humanitarian law.
 Over 90% of REWAC staff are volunteers committed to the cause.